Ann Sheridan isn’t a household name today.

 Ann and “oomph” became so popular that Warner Bros. publicist Bob Taplinger copyrighted the word.
 Ann’s “oomph” was insured for $100,000 by the Nevin-Seymour Company, and “oomph” products started popping up, including cigarettes and even cars.

-Even at the height of her “oomph,” Ann remained grounded, joking to the makeup department before filming whatever her current assignment was to:
+Even at the height of her “oomph,” Ann Sheridan remained grounded.

 “Come over and put some oomph on me!”

-To her last days, Ann Sheridan swore she didn’t know what all the fuss was about:
+To her last days, Ann swore that she didn’t know what all the fuss was about:

 “Oomph is the sound a fat man makes when he bends over to tie his shoelace in a telephone booth.”